glaunay/taskobject/README.md

 In our team we use TypeScript to develop but here the examples are in JavaScript.

+A Task object must be used for only one job.
+Create a new instance of a a Task by job to run.

 #### Inheritence
 Your class must inherit from the taskobject :
 ```